tskit-dev/tskit/docs/development.md

 This will trigger a build of the distribution artifacts for Python on [Github Actions](https://github.com/tskit-dev/tskit/actions). and deploy them to the [test PyPI](https://test.pypi.org/project/tskit/).
-Check the release looks good there, then create a release on Github based on the tag you pushed.
-Copy the changelog into the release.
-Running `python docs/convert_changelog.py` will format the changelog for GitHub.
+Check the release looks good there, then publish the draft release on the [releases page](https://github.com/tskit-dev/tskit/releases) (Click on the little pencil).
 Publishing this release will cause the github action to deploy to the [production PyPI](https://pypi.org/project/tskit/).
 After release, start a section in the changelog for new developments and close the GitHub issue milestone of the release.